Loan Maturity Date: What It Means and Why It Matters

 Length of a Personal Loan Maturity Date

-The longer your term, the longer you’ll be paying interest, which generally makes these longer-term loans more expensive for borrowers.
+The longer your term, the longer you’ll be paying interest, which generally makes longer-term loans more expensive for borrowers.
 When choosing a loan, you may want to consider one with the shortest term (and closest maturity date) possible, as long as you can comfortably afford the monthly payments.

 Calculating Your Loan Maturity Value